dibsonthis/Vortex/README.md

 Vortex's imports use relative paths to retrieve modules.

-## Further Reading

-TBA - A more detailed and broken down guide to Vortex syntax, keywords, builtins and other information is in the works.
-The link will appear here.

 ## How to start using Vortex

-TBA - You can by all means fork this repo and tinker with it, however a proper guide on how to get started with Vortex is on the way.
+You can find the [full Vortex documentation here](https://dibs.gitbook.io/vortex-docs/).
+This includes steps on how to get started using Vortex on your local machine.
 ## Development Roadmap

 - [x] Basic operations